SNAPSI-S2S/snapsi_conda_env/readme.md

 ```

 After this you'll need to close and then restart your shell session.
 Then the
-environment can be created with:
+environment can be created as follows (the command below assumes you are within
+the `snapsi_conda_env` directory created by cloning this respository):

 ```
-mamba env create -f environment.yml
+mamba env create -f env_frozen.yml
 ```

 This may take 5-10 minutes.
 The environment can then be activated with